wighawag/hardhat-deploy/README.md

 #### **Flags**

-`--no-reset`: This flag prevent the reseting of the existing deployments.
-This is usually not desired when running the `node` task as a network is created from scratch and previous deployemnt are irrelevant.
+`--no-reset`: This flag prevents the resetting of the existing deployments.
+This is usually not desired when running the `node` task as a network is created from scratch and previous deployments are irrelevant.

 `--show-accounts`: this flag will output the account private keys

-`--silent`: This flag remove **hardhat-deploy** log output (see log function and log options for [`hre.deployments`](#the-deployments-field))
+`--silent`: This flag removes **hardhat-deploy** log output (see log function and log options for [`hre.deployments`](#the-deployments-field))

-`--watch`: This flag make the task never ending, watching for file changes in the deploy scripts folder and the contract source folder.
+`--watch`: This flag makes the task never-ending, watching for file changes in the deploy scripts folder and the contract source folder.
 If any changes happen the contracts are recompiled and the deploy script are re-run.
-Combined with a proxy deployment ([Proxies](#deploying-and-upgrading-proxies) or [Diamond](#builtin-in-support-for-diamonds-eip2535)) this allow to have HCR (Hot Contract Replacement).
+Combined with a proxy deployment ([Proxies](#deploying-and-upgrading-proxies) or [Diamond](#builtin-in-support-for-diamonds-eip2535)) this allows to have HCR (Hot Contract Replacement).

 `--no-deploy` that discard all other options to revert to normal `hardhat node` behavior without any deployment being performed.

 > :warning: Note that the deployments are saved as if the network name is `localhost`.
 This is because `hardhat node` is expected to be used as localhost: You can for example execute `hardhat --network localhost console` after `node` is running.
 Doing `hardhat --network hardhat console` would indeed not do anything useful.
-It still take the configuration from `hardhat` in the hardhat.config.js file though.
+It still takes the configuration from `hardhat` in the hardhat.config.js file though.

 ---